 What sorts of things do you keep in your woo-woo toolkit?
-While I may not readily admit to it (at least not to anyone I know in real life), I have a small drawer full of crystals, essential oils, rose water, and incense.
+I have a small drawer full of crystals, essential oils, and incense.
 You know, things one might pull out occasionally to get rid of a bad mood, kick off a life change, or amplify an intention.
-Another thing I’ve recently added to the list is Florida Water, a citrus-infused water often used in cleansing practices.
-Because it’s made with plants, it carries the energetic properties of the particular plants used—and that means there are just as many ways to make it as there are to use it.
+Now add Florida water to the list!

 What Is Florida Water?